abhi25072002/HTTPHaven/README.md

 ```

 ## Configuration File
-The config.ini file contains the server’s configuration settings.
+The config file contains the server’s configuration settings.
 Below is the format of the configuration file:

 ```bash
 [DOCUMENTROOT]